gbs278/flaskchat-app/README.md

 # FlaskChat App

-This is a simple chat application built with Flask and SocketIO.
+This is a simple chat application built with Flask-SocketIO and a PostgreSQL database.
 Users can join different chat rooms and send messages to other users in real-time.

-## Demo

-The app is currently deployed on Heroku and can be accessed at the following URL: https://gal-chat.herokuapp.com/

 ## Usage